 It's very important to understand all aspects of your body contouring procedure.
 It's natural to feel some anxiety, whether it's excitement for your anticipated new look or a bit of preoperative stress - or both.
 Don't be shy about discussing these feelings with Dr. Majewski.

-The cost of body contouring procedure varies depending on the extent of your surgery, and whether you decide to undergo other procedures at the same time.
+The cost of body contouring procedures vary depending on the extent of your surgery, and whether you decide to undergo other procedures at the same time.
 The cost of your procedure will include anesthesia fees, surgical facility costs, medical tests, post-surgery garments, prescriptions for medications, and the surgeon’s fee.

 You might also consider the cost of childcare or other assistance you might need during your recovery period - such as meal delivery, a cleaning service, etc. Although usually not necessary, some patients prefer to delegate some of their household responsibilities during the first few weeks of recovery so they can focus on healing fully.

-In preparing for liposuction surgery, you may be asked to:
+In preparation for body contouring surgery, you may be asked to:

 Get lab testing or a medical evaluation